beezee/yii_cactiveajaxform/readme.md

 Qiang Xue suggests an alternative to CACtiveForm to handle these scenarios, which is what this class does.

-Drop it in your components folder and use according to the example below:
+Drop activeajaxform in your extensions folder add the path to your import listing and use according to the example below:

     <div class="add_tag pull-left">
         <?php $form=$this->beginWidget('CActiveAjaxForm', array(